Trip Summary and Itinerary Map

 - 9 full days exploring - Scotland (1), the Faroe Islands (3), Jan Mayen (1), Svalbard (4)

 - A rare voyage combination of Scotland, the Faroe Islands, Norway & Svalbard

 - This small expedition ship can access areas larger ships simply can’t get to

-- Kayaking (additonal cost)
+- Kayaking in the northwest coast of Spitsbergen (additonal cost)

 - Only one departure per season

 - Complimentary parka jacket + post trip journal

 Day 1: Aberdeen, Scotland

 Make your own way to Aberdeen pier.
 The expedition team will welcome you aboard the Greg Mortimer at approximately 1600 (boarding time will be confirmed in your final documents).
 You’ll have time to settle into your cabin before the important briefings.
 After settling in you will set sail in for the Orkney Islands, where Stone Age villages like Skara Brae, relics of Viking occupation and the wild sea vie for your attention.

 Discover the rich history in Kirkwall, capital of the Orkney Islands.
 Initial impressions are misleading, as the harbour area looks modern, but the narrow winding streets and lanes of the old town, which have remained relatively unchanged over the centuries are charming.
 Explore magnificent St Magnus Cathedral built from red and white sandstone and considered the finest medieval building in the north of Scotland before popping across the road to Tankerness House and Gardens, a restored 16th century former manse, now housing the Orkney Museum featuring archaeological artefacts from Neolithic times to the Vikings.
 The exhibition is a great way to whet your appetite for the archaeological gems you will find on the mainland including the unique and well-preserved 5,000-year-old semi-subterranean village of Skara Brae.